ericcapo/marky-coco/README.md

 ## IMPORTANT NOTES
 * You can modify the parameters for each step of the software in the file workflow/Snakefile and/or workflow/genesearch.sh.
+* You can use all intermediate files produced in the sample_tmp folder to perform other type of analysis.
+See the method section below to see what they are.
 * <b>True hgcA genes</b> include one of the amino acids motifs: NVWCAAGK, NVWCASGK, NVWCAGGK, NIWCAAGK, NIWCAGGK or NVWCSAGK
 * <b>True hgcB genes</b> include one of the amino acids motifs: CMECGA and CIEGCA
 * To <b>find hgcB genes side-by-side with hgcA genes</b> in the same contig (so co-located in a microbial genome), look the 3nd number in their gene_id (corresponding to contigs id).
 Note that the 3rd number of the gene_id corresponds to the number of the genes on contigs.
 Ex k141_6000_1 and k141_6000_2 would be co-located genes.